aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_create_hub_cluster/010-provision-hub.md

 ### 3. Configure EKS cluster

 We configure the EKS cluster (hub) in the private subnets using the Terraform EKS module.
-It provisions a Managed Node Group with three EC2 instances, one in each Availability Zone, ensuring high availability.
-Additionally, it installs the following EKS managed add-ons: VPC-CNI for providing IP addresses to pods from the VPC private subnets, kube-proxy for internal traffic routing from services to pods, CoreDNS for internal service name resolution, and EKS Pod Identity for assigning IAM roles to pods in the cluster.
-Furthermore, an EKS access entry is created for the EKS admin IAM role, which was set up during the workshop and grants administrative access to the Kubernetes cluster.
-The IAM role is retrieved using a variable, and if we are completing this workshop independently, we will be prompted later to update the role using the terraform.tfvars configuration file that will be created.

 ```bash
 cat > ~/environment/hub/main.tf << 'EOF'